What is ATF Oil? Types of Transmission Fluid & When to Change It

 How Does ATF Work?

-In an automatic transmission, the torque converter and valve body rely on pressurized ATF to engage gears smoothly.
+In an automatic ATF transmission fluid, the torque converter and valve body rely on pressurized ATF to engage gears smoothly.
 When the fluid degrades, it loses its viscosity and hydraulic properties, leading to rough shifting, overheating, or transmission failure.

 | Explanation | Why It Matters | |